madskristensen/OpenInVsCode/README.md

 for free.

 ### Solution Explorer
-You can open any solution, project or folder in Visual Studio Code by simply right-clicking it in Solution Explorer and select
+You can open any solution, project, folder or file in Visual Studio Code by simply right-clicking it in Solution Explorer and select
 **Open in Visual Studio Code**.